bjones1/NIST-UAS-3.2/docs/pi-image.rst

 ========================
 Finally, create an image from the working Pi setup produced by following the previous two steps.

 #.
+(Optional) Boot Linux on a PC; use partition management tools to shrink the partition on the Pi's flash drive to make the image faster to generate.

+#.
 Mount a flash drive:

     #.
 Do this one time::